akiilhan/ex280-1/ex280_v410_model exam/answers/Q10/README.md

 - https://classified.apps.domainXX.example.com
 - The application produces output

+- A utility script called newcert has been provided to create the CA signed certificate.
+You may enter the certificate parameters manually or pass the subject as a parameter.
+- Your certificate signing request will be uploaded to the CA where it will immediately be signed and then downloaded to your current directory.

 ## First, you need to access the area51 project using the following command: